brycehenson/microchannel_delay_sim/README.md

 | <img src="/figs/mcp_pore_delay_side_top_view.png" alt="Schematic" width="700" align="middle"> |
 |:--:|
  **Figure 1**- A) Side View: The Metastable Helium atoms have a varied propagation distance from the surface of the MCP until they strike on the side of the slanted MCP holes.
-B) Top View: The entrance aperture is shown as green solid line and the elipse coresponding to the input positions in x,y to give a delay t are shown in blue dashed line.
-The cumulative distribution function (CDF) at time t is found by calculating the shaded area between the two ellipses (wich are the same function translated by Δy).  |
+B) Top View: The entrance aperture is shown as green solid line and the ellipse corresponding to the input positions in x,y to give a delay t are shown in blue dashed line.
+The cumulative distribution function (CDF) at time t is found by calculating the shaded area between the two ellipses (which are the same function translated by Δy).  |

 |  <img src="/figs/ray_diagram.png" alt="Ray Tracing" width="400" align="middle">  |
 |:--:|